 Using airtight containers

 After slicing, an apple kept in an airtight container will brown much slower because you are limiting the exposure to oxygen.
 I find this really makes a big difference.
 An apple sitting on her plate and an apple in her lunchbox in the fridge for the next morning will look very different.
 If i'm preparing the apple for home or outing I use the NomNom Kids Snack Bags or Sandwich Bags (squeeze out the air before closing).
-If it's for school, I pack straight away into the Yumbox or Eco Friendly Lunchbox since both seal tightly.
+If it's for school, I pack straight away into the b.box lunchbox or snackbox or yumbox since both seal tightly.
 This method works perfectly hand in hand with the method below, which is my favourite method to stop apple from browning.

 My Favourite Method

 My favourite method is the salt and water method.
 Mix half a teaspoon of salt in a bowl of 1 cup water.
 As you slice the apple, place the slices in the bowl straight away and carry on preparing the rest of the packed lunch.
-After about 3-5 minutes, drain the water and rinse the slices under fresh water to remove the salt.
+After about 3-5 minutes, drain the water, rinse the slices under fresh water to remove the salt, and pat dry.
 This method really works.
-I slice the apple in the evening, pack it in the lunchbox, and the it still looks good after 24 hours.
+I slice the apple in the evening, pack it in the lunchbox, and the it still looks good after 24 hours or more!